 Classroom Plus focuses on business and career skills by offering a unique opportunity for business professionals and teachers to work together to educate Minnesota middle school and high school students on topics such as career options, building a resume, interviewing, and business etiquette.
 Bridging the gap between lessons learned in the classroom and skills utilized in the workplace, this hands-on program brings speakers into classrooms or virtually through presentations and mock interviews.

 As a volunteer, you can use your professional experience and knowledge to educate local students on real-life career and business experiences.
-Learn more below or register to give a presentation, provide a workplace tour (not available Fall 2020), or help students practice their interview skills.
+Learn more below or register to give a presentation, provide a workplace tour, or help students practice their interview skills.

 “I think the program not only gives students a taste of what is out there in terms of a variety of careers, but also shows them that there are different paths they can choose when finding a career.
 It is also a great source for professionals to truly help the next generation of workers gain ideas."